e23099/BlackJack_experiment/README.md

 of total points at hand, and making some assumption, we can conclude the possible options for each possible situation.
 And hence randomly choosing from these options forms the strategy.

-When choosing hesitation range of total points as 14~17, the options are as follow:
+When choosing hesitation range of total points as 14~17, the options can be summary into the xlsx file *Random Strategy.xlsx*